Source CDC, updated February 2014

-Each year trauma accounts for 42 million emergency department visits and 2 million hospital admissions
+Each year trauma accounts for 41 million emergency department visits and 2.3 million hospital admissions across the nation.

 Trauma injury accounts for 30% of all life years

 Cancer accounts for 16%